-- 2 Congress finds the following: - 3 (1) Iran is the world's leading state sponsor of 4 terrorism.
-It seeks "death to America" and the de-5 struction of the state of Israel. - (2) Iran's pursuit of nuclear weapons, its destabilizing behavior in the Middle East, its support of terrorism, its development of ballistic missiles, and its gross violations of human rights against its own people and the peoples of the Middle East are a threat to the national security of the United States, our allies, and international peace and security. - (3) Iran and its proxies have planned, directed, sponsored, and funded terrorist plots throughout the world and on United States soil, including the 2011 attempted assassination of the Saudi Arabian Ambassador to the United States in Washington, DC, the 1994 bombing of the Asociacion Mutual Israelita Argentina in Buenos Aires, Argentina which killed over 85 people, and the 2012 bus bombing in Burgas, Bulgaria which killed five Israelis. - (4) According to multiple American Directors of National Intelligence, Iran has the largest arsenal of ballistic missiles in the Middle East.
-Iran is also developing a robust cruise missile arsenal and ad-
+- (1) Iran is the world's leading State sponsor of terrorism.
+It seeks "death to America" and the de- - 6 (2) Iran's pursuit of nuclear weapons, its ef- - forts to destroy the State of Israel, its support of - 8 terrorism, its destabilizing behavior in the Middle - 9 East, its development and proliferation of drones - and ballistic missiles, and its gross violations of - 11 human rights against its own people and the peoples - of the Middle East are a threat to the national secu- - 13 rity of the United States, our allies, and inter- - 14 national peace and security. - 15 (3) Iran and its proxies have planned, directed, - sponsored, and funded terrorist plots throughout the - world and on United States soil, including the Octo- - ber 2023, mass murder and hostage-taking of Israeli - civilians by Hamas and the killing of at least 31

+- United States citizens in that attack, the 2011 attempted assassination of the Saudi Arabian Ambassador to the United States in Washington, DC, the 1994 bombing of the Asociacion Mutual Israelita Argentina in Buenos Aires, Argentina, which killed over 85 people, and the 2012 bus bombing in Burgas, Bulgaria, which killed 5 Israelis. - (4) Experts estimate that Iran as of September 2023, has enough highly enriched uranium to produce weapons-grade uranium for 1 nuclear bomb within 12 days and as many as 6 nuclear bombs within 1 month.
+Iran continues to enrich uranium to levels for which there is no conceivable civilian purpose and which could only be used to produce a nuclear weapon. - (5) According to multiple United States Directors of National Intelligence, Iran has the largest arsenal of ballistic missiles in the Middle East.
+Iran also possesses a robust cruise missile arsenal and advanced drone capability, which threaten United States and allied air and missile defenses.
+Iran tests, transfers, and even uses these systems in military operations abroad. - (6) Iran has given ballistic missiles, drones, and associated technology to the Houthis in Yemen, Shi-